AdobeDocs/experience-manager-64.en/help/sites/classic-ui-authoring/using/classic-feature-search-promote.md

 ![](assets/sandpsearchcomp.png)

-### Adding banners {#adding-banners}
+## Adding banners {#adding-banners}

-The Banners component dispays banner advertisements according to the customer's Search&Promote searches.
-Logic on the Search&Replace server determines which banner to show.
+The Banners component displays banner advertisements according to the customer's Search&Promote searches.
+Logic on the Search&amp;Replace server determines which banner to show.
 For example, a search on jeans could cause a fashion-related banner to appear.
 Filtering on the Men's department could further refine the choice of banner.

 The Banners component provides one configurable property named Banner Area.
 In Edit mode, select one of the property values to specify how the banner appears.
-The Search&Promote service determines the list of values that you can select from.
+The Search&amp;Promote service determines the list of values that you can select from.

-### Example Search&Promote search page {#example-search-promote-search-page}
+## Example Search&amp;Promote search page {#example-search-promote-search-page}

-This diagram shows the components that are added to a page to create the fully-functional Search&Promote results page below.
+This diagram shows the components that are added to a page to create the fully-functional Search&amp;Promote results page below.

 ![](assets/1328213789109.png) ![](assets/sandppageexample.png)